Prices are still uncomfortably high — here’s what inflation is and what causes it

 Those increases were all assumed to be temporary, clearing as outbreaks lessened worldwide and post-lockdown demand calmed.
 Inflation, however, only got worse.
 Simultaneously, companies hired millions of workers back as soon as they were allowed to reopen, but they still faced a labor shortage.

-Today, an estimated 4 million workers are missing from the job market.
-That lack of labor supply has added upward pressure to labor costs as businesses compete for workers and lift wages.
+Any lack of labor supply adds upward pressure to labor costs as businesses compete for workers and lift wages.
 Facing more expensive inputs and noticing that flush-with-cash consumers were both expecting and stomaching high inflation, businesses turned to lifting prices.

 The Ukraine-Russia conflict made the inflation outbreak even worse.
 Around the outset of the conflict, oil prices soared more than 80 percent from the year prior, according to the U.S. Energy Information Administration.
 Russia and Ukraine’s dominance as a global food supplier caused other commodity prices to sar, including wheat and corn.